WillWang1998/SMR/report/Project 5.md

   Difficultes: Some of the details are ambiguous, so cost some time to think about them.

-- Code (rw48, Ruijin Wang): Scale: 8.
-Time: 20 hours.
+- Code: Scale: 10.
+Time: 30 hours.

   Difficultes: The OOP design and computational geometry cost most of the time.

 - Conduct experiment: Scale: Time:

-  Difficultes:
+  Difficultes: The parameters need to be fixed to generate better results.

 - Analyze: Scale: Time: